YingqiWang-HIT/A-Novel-Network-Observer-for-Telemetry-Link-Reconstruction/README.md

 # PILOT: Anomaly-Retentive Spacecraft Telemetry Recovery

-This repository provides the public PyTorch implementation of **PILOT: An Innovation-Separable Hybrid Networked Observer for Anomaly-Retentive Reconstruction of Intermittent Spacecraft Telemetry**.
+This repository provides the public PyTorch implementation of **A-Novel-Network-Observer-for-Telemetry-Link-Reconstruction**.

 PILOT reconstructs intermittent multivariate spacecraft telemetry under irregular link loss while preserving anomaly evidence.
 The released code focuses on the proposed method and its ablation variants: